 Degree Requirements.
-A candidate for the Master of Education degree is required to meet the following:
+A candidate for the Master of Education degree in the College of Education and Human Sciences is required to meet the following:

-- 1. Fulfill the general requirements for a graduate degree at Delta State University. - 2.
-Complete graduate work consisting of core courses, major field hours and elective hours as specified. - 3.
-Earn a grade point average of at least 3.0 in the major field and overall. - 4.
-Earn a B average in the prescribed core courses.
-(See also individual program requirements.) - 5.
-Pass an oral and/or written examination in the candidate's major field administered by a committee appointed by the division chair.

-Thesis option: With the consent of the advisor, a candidate may elect to write a thesis for the 6 semester credit hours in the major field.
-(See individual program requirements)
+- 1. Fulfill the general requirements for a graduate degree at Delta State University; - 2.
+Complete graduate work consisting of core courses, major field hours and elective hours as specified.
+At least one half of major field courses must be at 600-level or higher; - 3.
+Earn a grade point average of at least 3.0 in the major field and overall; - 4.
+Earn a B average on the education core courses (ELR 605, EPY 601, and CUR 608); - 5.
+Pass an oral and/or written examination in the candidate's major field administered by a committee appointed by the division chair; - 6.
+Optional.
+With the consent of the advisor, a candidate may elect to write a thesis for 6 semester hours credit in the major field.